usc-isi-i2/kgtk/docs/transform/remove_columns.md

 | steve | home | 1 |
 | steve | work | 2 |
 | steve | cabin |  |

+!!! note
+    Quasi-KGTK input files may also be processed by specifying `--mode=NONE`.